octoai/octoAI/README.md

 # Octo.ai Quickstart guide
-The analytics hypervisor, one framework to enable all your cloud analytics needs and licensed under Apache 2.0 License.
+The analytics hypervisor, an operating system to manage all your analytics needs and licensed under Apache 2.0 License.

 **What does that even mean??**